 </VirtualHost>

-Note:- replace “yourdomain.com” to your actual domain name.
+Note:- replace “example.com” with your actual domain name.
 Save to this file hit CTR+X enter Y and Enter.

 Now our server-side installations have been completed.
 Now, we need to configure WordPress.

-After selecting the language, you will prompt to configure your database with your WordPress CMS.
+After selecting the language, you will be prompted to configure your database with your WordPress CMS.

-Now fill all the credentials of the database, which was we have created in the second step.
+Now fill in all the credentials of the database, which we have created in the second step.

 Then configure WordPress Admin credentials and Website Name.